maybeizen/maybeizen/README.md

 ---

-## 📦 Frontend Tech I Know (But No Longer Use)
+## 🧼 Frontend?
+Been There, Done That.
-I've worked with these tools before, and they taught me a lot — but I’ve decided to part ways with frontend development.
-It simply wasn’t where my passion lived.
+These tools taught me a lot — but in the end, I chose logic over layout, and system design over screen design.

 <div align="center">